basho-labs/little_riak_book/en/05-app-guide.md

 possible and fast enough on a small scale, but not ideal for larger requests.

-Instead, imagine the performance of your application if most of your requests were a single, trivial read.
+Imagine the performance of your application if most of your requests involved a single read operation.
 Preparing and storing the answers to queries you're going to ask later is a best practice for Riak.

+See [Denormalization] for more discussion.

 ### Ducking conflict resolution